-Payment Licenses in Europe: How to Find the Right Regulator?
+Payment Licenses in Europe: How To Find the Right Regulator?

-Obtaining a banking/payment licence in one EU state generally entitles a financial organisation to trade in all the other states.
+Obtaining a banking/payment license in one EU state generally entitles a financial organisation to trade in all the other states.
 Yet the approval process can vary greatly from one jurisdiction to another.
 Which one is best?

 Image: Markus Winkler (Unsplash)